 Geoffrey’s maternal grandmother worked as a volunteer with the Ottawa Distress Centre in the late 1960s through the 1970s, counselling many gay men, offering support and understanding.
 She was the first person to whom Geoffrey came out.
 She was genuinely concerned for his welfare and happiness, warning him that there was a great deal of prejudice and discrimination based on sexual orientation, that he would be better off continuing to conceal the truth.

 Upon graduation from high school, Geoffrey enrolled at Queen’s University in Kingston, Ontario.
-It was during his studies at Queen’s he found his attraction to men become ever more pronounced.
+During his studies at Queen’s, he found his attraction to men to become ever more pronounced.
 Interestingly enough, he found support in the last place one would expect.
-A Russian Orthodox priest on the faculty of the Department of Religious Studies, Father Basil, became his confessor and assured him there was nothing wrong in having these feelings.
-In spite of this, Geoffrey continued to struggle with his sexual orientation.
-He tried from time-to-time to suppress his emotions, making friends with heterosexual men only to fall in love with them.
-Geoffrey experienced his first gay love affairs while at Queen’s and with the encouragement and blessing of Father Basil eventually accepted he is gay.
+A Russian Orthodox priest on the Department of Religious Studies faculty, Father Basil, became his confessor and assured him there was nothing wrong in having these feelings.
+Despite this, Geoffrey continued to struggle with his sexual orientation.
+He tried from time to time to suppress his emotions, making friends with heterosexual men only to fall in love with them.
+Geoffrey experienced his first gay love affairs while at Queen’s, and with the encouragement and blessing of Father, Basil eventually accepted he is gay.

-Geoffrey settled in Ottawa to seek his fortune and following a series of contract, and short terms of employment in various libraries in and around Ottawa secured a full-time position with the Carleton University Library.
+Geoffrey settled in Ottawa to seek his fortune and, following a series of contracts and short terms of employment in various libraries in and around Ottawa, secured a full-time position in 2000.

 Geoffrey met Mika in an online chat room, Gay Ottawa.
 They got acquainted with one another in a series of chats over many weeks.
 Geoffrey finally found the courage to ask Mika to meet in person.
 Mika is twelve years younger than Geoffrey, and he feared he would be brushed off, but to his joy, Mika accepted the invitation.
 Geoffrey and Mika met at a local Second Cup on a Sunday afternoon in August 1998 and have been seeing one another ever since.